PalisadoesFoundation/talawa-api/CONTRIBUTING.md

 ### GraphQL Markdown

 We use the [GraphQL Markdown](https://github.com/exogen/graphql-markdown) project to generate the documentation to describe the schema.
-To generate the same manually, you first need to start the development server locally with `npm run dev`, and then run the script `npm run serve`.
+To generate the same manually, you first need to start the development server locally with `npm run dev`, and then run the script `npm run generate:graphql-markdown`.

 You can then view the [generated documentation here](./docs/Schema.md).